VirtoCommerce/vc-module-bulk-actions/README.md

 **IBulkActionFactory** – this factory will help you create your bulk action instance dynamically.

-**IBulkActionProvider** - container to the encapsulation of all previously mentioned entities.
-You have to instantiate the BulkActionProvider and pass into it your implementations and other parameters.
-Further, this provider should be added into BulkActionStorage instance that is already implemented in BAM.
+**IBulkActionProvider** - container for encapsulation of all previously mentioned entities.
+You have to instantiate your version of the BulkActionProvider and add into the BulkActionStorage instance that is already implemented in BAM.

 **IBulkActionStorage** - should be resolved in your custom module via Ioc for registration of custom providers.

 **IBulkActionExecutor** – implemented in the BAM (named BulkActionExecutor).
-If you needed it can be overriden.
+It also can be overriden in your code.

 ## How to register your custom bulk actions module: